RP8844/deep-learning-challenge/README.md

 3. Push the added files to GitHub.

 # Step 4: Write a Report on the Neural Network Model: Alphabet Soup Charity Analysis Report
-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:
 1. **Overview** of the analysis: Explain the purpose of this analysis.
   The nonprofit foundation Alphabet Soup wants an effective tool which can help it select the applicants for funding with the best chance of success.
 Using machine       learning and neural networks, we use the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if       funded by Alphabet Soup.
 2. **Results:** Using bulleted lists and images to support your answers, address the following questions: